LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Item.md

 - Return value: Whether setting the name was successful.
 - Return value type:  `Boolean`

+#### Get Custom Item Name

+!!! warning
+This function is only available in 0.19.0 and later.

+`it.getDisplayName()`

+- Return value: Custom item name
+- Return value type: `String`

 #### Determine if it is the same kind of item